unbit/uwsgi-docs/WSGIquickstart.rst

    plugins-dir = <path_to_your_plugin_directory>
    plugin = python26

-this will load the python26_plugin.so file from the directory in which you copied the plugins.
+This will load the ``python26_plugin.so`` plugin library from the directory into which you copied the plugins.

-And now
+And now...
-*******
+**********

-You should already be able to go in production with such few concepts, but uWSGI is an enormous project with hundreds of features and configurations.
+You should already be able to go into production with such few concepts, but uWSGI is an enormous project with hundreds of features and configurations.
 If you want to be a better sysadmin, continue reading the full docs.